-Chapter 11: this type of bankruptcy can be filed by individuals but is usually filed by businesses because once the filing happens the business can keep on operating and trying to work things out.
+Chapter 11: this type of bankruptcy can be filed by individuals but is usually submitted by businesses because once the filing happens, the business can keep on operating and trying to work things out.
 It is reorganization rather than just a liquidation of assets.
-The company keeps control of the assets while the reorganization is taking place.
+The company maintains control of the assets while the reorganization is taking place.

-Prior to considering filing bankruptcy, you should decide how you feel about using this remedy to satisfy your debts.
-When you successfully conclude your bankruptcy you will have either repaid your debts in full or an agreed upon amount or you will have had your debts discharged through the court.
-This means that you will no longer owe for the debt and the slate will have been wiped clean.
+Before considering filing bankruptcy, you should decide how you feel about using this remedy to satisfy your debts.
+When you successfully conclude your bankruptcy, you will have either repaid your debts in full or an agreed upon amount, or you will have had your debts discharged through the court.
+This means that you will no longer owe the debt and the slate will have been wiped clean.

 You can always use a debt management counselor to help you negotiate lower payments or to lower the total debt.
 It is always best to face your creditor and try to work out something.
-Although you won’t have the protections offered by filing bankruptcy, you will also not have a bankruptcy listed on your credit and this is a positive point.
-You will have to pay your debt in full and risk the repayment plan being cancelled if you fall behind in your payments.
-It is always a good idea to start building new credit after bankruptcy.
+Although you won’t have the protections offered by filing bankruptcy, you will also not have a bankruptcy listed on your credit, and this is a positive point.
+You will have to pay your debt in full and risk the repayment plan being canceled if you fall behind in your payments.
+It is always a good idea to start to rebuild credit after bankruptcy.
 This will help you to improve your credit score faster.
 These days bankruptcies are more common.
-Creditors are more forgiving.
+These days creditors are more forgiving.
 Building good credit will allow you to get back on your feet faster.

 Filing bankruptcy is never a good idea.
 It should always be considered a last resort.